The New American Theatre

 • Monologue tips: Please don't worry about finding a new monologue that no one has ever seen.
 Find great writing and cast yourself in it!

 Required: Strong theatre background and training, determined by headshot and resume.
-Proof of COVID vaccination and boosters.

 Picture